 9,000-square-foot student makerspace

-3D printers, a virtual reality system, electronics fabrication tools and more is available, free of charge, for personal projects and group activities.
+3D printers, a virtual reality system, electronics fabrication tools and more are available, free of charge, to Engineering students for personal projects and group activities.

 New UCLA Samueli Makerspace

 In 2018, the UCLA Samueli School of Engineering opened a new 9,000-square-foot student makerspace in Boelter Hall.

 Here, students can build personal projects, hold group activities such as workshops and hackathons, and participate in a robot hockey league.
-The space is supervised by trained student staff members, and is open, free of charge, to all UCLA students.
+The space is supervised by trained student staff members, and is open, free of charge, to all UCLA Engineering students.